 Chartres is EASY to get to–and the journey there is very enjoyable!

 If you are even considering a visit to Chartres, let me urge you, GO!
-The information on this page can help you relax and envision yourself traveling to Chartres.
+The information on this page can help you relax and make plans for traveling to Chartres.

 Taking A Bus From Charles De Gaulle Airport to Gare Montparnasse, Then Taking A Train To Chartres